 One of the best things about holding an American passport is that you can travel to most countries without the hassle and cost of applying for a visa.
 According to the Henley Passport Index, as of January 2020, a U.S. passport granted visa-free entry to 184 countries, tying for the eighth most powerful passport in the world.
 That’s pretty impressive, but is that all about to change?

 In short, no.

-You may have heard that Americans who plan to visit Europe will soon require a visa.
+You may have heard that Americans planning to visit Europe will soon be required to obtain a visa.
+That isn’t quite true.
 While there is a change on the horizon, you can relax.
-It’s not that big of a deal, and European travel will remain relatively easy (and awesome).
+Once Europe opens its borders after the COVID-19 pandemic, getting to Europe will remain relatively easy (and awesome).

 Of course, it is important that you understand what’s coming, so here’s the quick and dirty version: Starting sometime in 2023, Americans must register for travel to the Schengen Area of Europe by applying for something called the ETIAS.

 Don’t have the slightest idea what I’m talking about?
 Don’t worry, you’re in the right place.
 Keep reading, and I’ll tell you everything you need to know about the ETIAS and how it might affect your European travel plans.